-The following skill areas of Clinical Psychology are part of the WCP Group Internship Program: assessment and diagnosis, effective intervention, consultation and evaluation, and supervision.
+The following skill areas of Clinical Psychology are part of the Woods Creek Psychological Group (WCP Group) Internship Program: assessment and diagnosis, effective intervention, consultation and evaluation, and supervision.
 Training takes place in a clinical office setting and offers interns training in general clinical psychology, as well as the opportunity to concentrate on specific areas of psychology, such as couples counseling, family counseling, play therapy with children, art therapy, working with different age groups such as children, adolescents, young adults, adults, and elders.
-WCP Group provides psychological services for individuals experiencing depression, mood disorders, anxiety and/or panic, post traumatic stress, obessions/compulsions, addiction, anger, chronic pain, eating disorders, transgender issues, and personality disorders.
+WCP Group provides psychological services for individuals experiencing depression, mood disorders, anxiety and/or panic, post traumatic stress, obsessions/compulsions, addiction, anger, chronic pain, eating disorders, transgender issues, and personality disorders.

 Internship Program Requirements

 Interns are required to work as employees of WCP Group, as stipulated by the California Board of Psychology or the Board of Behavioral Science.
-Interns are paid on a per-therapy-session basis.
-Interns receive one hour of weekly individual supervision for every 10 hours of patient contact, as well as 4 hours of weekly didactic or group supervision.
-In all cases, supervision is provided by licensed clinical psychologists who have successfully completed the required California Board of Psychology and APA-approved clinical supervision courses and whose training is based in Imaginal Psychology or in a field of psychology that is closely related to Imaginal Psychology.
+Supervision is provided by licensed clinical psychologists who have successfully completed the required California Board of Psychology and APA-approved clinical supervision courses.
 Interns do not pay for supervision.

-Interns are expected to work into seeing 20 patients a week.
-Interns will receive patient referrals from WCP Group staff, as these referrals become available, which is usually on a weekly basis.
+Interns receive patient referrals from WCP Group staff, as these referrals become available, which is usually on a weekly basis.

 Interns have access to individual/couples/assessment/testing therapy offices, as well as a family therapy/art therapy/play therapy room.
 In addition, interns have use of a library of psychological reference books and training materials, a break and charting room, unlimited internet access, as well as office furniture, equipment, and supplies as needed.